pnp/powershell/documentation/Get-PnPMicrosoft365GroupMembers.md

   * Microsoft Graph API : One of Directory.Read.All, Directory.ReadWrite.All, Group.Read.All, Group.ReadWrite.All, GroupMember.Read.All, GroupMember.ReadWrite.All, User.Read.All, User.ReadWrite.All

 Gets members of a particular Microsoft 365 Group (aka Unified Group).
-Requires the Azure Active Directory application permissions 'Group.Read.All' and 'User.Read.All'.

 ## SYNTAX